Building a SaaS alone is no longer a disadvantage.

 You don’t need thousands of users — just a small group that finds value.

-What Makes a Good SaaS Idea for Solo Founders?
+What Makes a Good Solo-Founder SaaS Idea?

 -